Fire Chief / Fire Marshal

 The Aransas Pass Fire Department is a Fire and Rescue Department that responds to over 350 Fire Department related emergencies a year.
 The staff includes 10 employees:

 The Captain, Lieutenants, and the firefighters work three shifts of 24 hours on duty, and 48 hours off.

-The Aransas Pass Fire Deparment is currently seeking citizens to join the Supplemental Fire Corps.
+The Aransas Pass Fire Department is currently seeking citizens to join the Supplemental Fire Corps and is hiring for one full-time Firefighter.
 For a description, please click here.
-If you are interested in becoming a member of the Supplemental Fire Corps, please fill out the application here and e-mail the form to email@example.com when finished.
+If you are interested in becoming a member of the Supplemental Fire Corps or are applying for the Firefighter position, please fill out the application here and e-mail the form to email@example.com when completed.